rjp/thirdspace/docs/spec.md

 UA3 presents a simple HTTP interface for reading and posting messages.

-All calls return JSON and must be authenticated with HTTP authentication.
+All calls accept and return JSON and must be authenticated with HTTP authentication.
+The server will return a session cookie which should be used after the first successful request using username / password.

 ## GET /folders